sebasmoles/recipes-api/README.md

 ## Quick Guide

-- Go to https://recipes-api-project.herokuapp.com/recipes to check all the current recipes, as well as the due JSON format.
+- Go to this [URL](https://recipes-api-project.herokuapp.com/recipes) to check all the current recipes, as well as the due JSON format.
 - You can make any type of requests to that URL (GET, POST, PUT, DELETE).
 See [json-server documentation](https://github.com/typicode/json-server#getting-started) for more information about how to make requests.

 ## Version